 – Ryan Veltmeyer, Executive Director of Youth Art Connection

-Mental health struggles are not uncommon – they affect 1 in 4 people at some point in their lives.
+Mental health struggles affect 1 in 4 people at some point in their lives.
 McInnes Cooper recognizes this prevalence and acknowledges our own members are not immune.
-We have a responsibility to challenge stigma and support the mental wellbeing in our workplaces and our communities.
+We have a responsibility to challenge stigma and support the mental wellbeing in our workplaces and in our communities.
 Through partnership with expert organizations that support mental health and provide access to medical assistance, we foster positive discourse and actively work toward collective wellbeing.

 Access to Justice

 As legal professionals, we have the distinct privilege of providing legal services.
-With that privilege comes a responsibility to improve access to justice (“A2J”).
-To advance access to those who most need counsel, we support A2J organizations, such as:
+With that privilege comes a responsibility to improve access to justice.
+To remove bariers for marginalized people and groups in need of counsel, we support organizations that enable access to justice, such as: